chronological order

 Star Trek: Lower Decks

-Set just after Nemesis, the series follows the support crew serving on one of Starfleet's least important ships, the USS Cerritos.
-Ensigns Mariner, Boimler, Tendi, and Rutherford handle the menial tasks while upper management hogs the bridge and the glory.
+Set just after Nemesis, the series follows the support crew of one of Starfleet's least important ships, the USS Cerritos.
+Ensigns Mariner, Boimler, Tendi and Rutherford handle second contact missions and carpet cleaning while the bridge crew hogs the glory.
+Beneath the comedy, it argues that genuine Starfleet heroism lives in the lower ranks just as surely as in the captain's chair.

 Star Trek: Prodigy